kriszyp/lmdb-js/README.md

 * Tested and works on Mac OS X - see https://github.com/Venemo/node-lmdb/issues/3
 * **Not yet tested** on Windows - see https://github.com/Venemo/node-lmdb/issues/2

+### License info

+The `node-lmdb` code is licensed to you under the terms of the MIT license.
+LMDB itself is licensed under its own OpenLDAP public license (which is similarly permissive).

 Usage
 -----